Innovations in Secondary Curriculum and Pedagogy

 1. Investigate the major challenges in education in their specialisation area.

-3. Design and develop their innovation, and develop the appropriate ICT, communication, and other skills that are required to engage in this process
+3. Collaborate with peers and teaching experts to design and develop an innovative educational concept incorporating appropriate ICT, communication and other skills that are required to engage in this process.

-4. Experiment and revise their product through pilot testing and conversations with experts, entrepreneurs and end users.
+4. Experiment and revise their educational innovation through reflexive conversations with peers, teachers and school community.

-5. Convince their peers, community members, and a panel of experts of the need, value, and contribution of their innovative educational product.
+5. Deliberate with their peers and teaching experts on the need, value, and contribution of their innovative educational concept.

 Assessment